 This post contains affiliate links.
 Read the disclosure policy.

 This is a sponsored conversation written by me on behalf of Kroger.
 The opinions and text are all mine.

 So, you guys, these breakfast cups have officially become my new obsession.

 And not just because they’re absolutely delicious (they are) or because they are so easy to make that even I, She Who Trips Over Flat Surfaces, am able to whip them up in no time on an early weekday morning (I totally can).

 The true reason why I’ve fallen in love with these breakfast cups lately is that they’re now extremely cost effective to make.
 Kroger recently dropped their prices on Simple Truth Natural Cage-Free eggs, making a healthy breakfast not only smart but completely justifiable in my budget.

-Plus, out of all the breakfast foods I (try) to keep stocked in the house, The Husband always gravitates towards breakfast with eggs.
+Plus, out of all the breakfast foods I (try) to keep stocked in the house, an old friend of mine always gravitates towards breakfast with eggs.
 He doesn’t do the “fancy” breakfasts I do – he’s perfectly content making a sandwich out of some over easy eggs, cheese, and bread – but now with the new prices at Kroger, I can easily keep our fridge stocked with as many eggs as we need.